lvh/lvh.github.io/posts/reverse-ungineering.rst

 is about as far from the truth as saying that a software project was built with the help of category theory.
-I'm sure that there's some way that that thing I just wrote is a covariant functor and you can co-Yoneda your way to proving natural isomorphism, but you don't really have to let that affect you if you don't want it to.
+I'm sure that there's some way that that thing I just wrote is a covariant functor and you can co-Yoneda your way to proving natural isomorphism, but I don't really have to let that affect me if I don't want it to.
 It's easy to reduce an applied field to *just* the application of that field, but that doesn't make it so, especially if we haven't even really figured out the field yet.